joshbegley/nyt-latest/previous.md

 `The group has abused hostages and Palestinians as it wields rough justice in its efforts to maintain control of Gaza and wage an insurgent war.`\
 https://nytimes.com/2024/09/13/us/politics/hamas-power-gaza-violence-israel.html

-**John Textor's Everton bid - 'New equity', Moshiri's options and what of his Palace shares?**\
+**Textor's Everton bid - 'New equity', Moshiri's options and what of his Palace shares?**\
 `Everton's prospective new owner attempted to explain his stance when speaking at a press conference and in a television interview this week`\
 https://nytimes.com/athletic/5762252/2024/09/13/textor-everton-bid-lyon-palace-explained/